pflee0619/m2conf/README.md

     need root because of ping
     ```sudo python set_goagent.py```
     ```sudo python set_goagent.py value```
-    if value = 100, the ip ping attr will be lower than 100
+    *ping delay of google_hk/talk will be lower than the value*

 ## For Chinese ##